zamora-carlos/TodoApp/README.md

 ### Prerequisites

-Make sure you have Node.js and git installed
+Make sure you have Node.js and Git installed.
+You also need to have the backend running on port 9090, as the frontend depends on it for managing todos.
+For detailed setup instructions, visit [TodoApp-Backend](https://github.com/zamora-carlos/TodoApp-Backend).

 ### Setup